DoersGuild/jQuery.print/README.md

  - Default: `null`
  - Acceptable-Values: Any valid `jQuery-selector` or HTML-text
  - Function: Adds custom HTML before (prepend) or after (append) the selected content

+####manuallyCopyFormValues

+ - Default: `true`
+ - Acceptable-Values: Boolean
+ - Function: Should it copy user-updated form input values onto the printed markup (this is done by manually iterating over each form element)

+####deferred

+ - Default: `$.Deferred()`
+ - Acceptable-Values: Any valid `jQuery.Deferred` object
+ - Function: A jQuery.Deferred object that is resolved once the print function is called

 ## Tested with